 VOLUNTEERCROWD AND PARCHMENT PARTNER TO PROCESS AND SEND LETTERS OF RECOMMENDATION

 VolunteerCrowd and Parchment are partnering to helps students request and send Letters of Recommendation.
-Starting October 2021, students can ask a volunteer coordinator, club leader, or employer (“Recommender”) for a formal recommendation.
+Students can ask a volunteer coordinator, club leader, or employer (“Recommender”) for a formal recommendation.
 Next, the student will submit a request to the Recommender through VolunteerCrowd’s online request form.
 Last, the student orders the Send Service on Parchment to get the Letter of Recommendation to their colleges.

 VolunteerCrowd will reach out to the Recommender on your behalf after receiving the confirmed order from Parchment.
 Outreach includes sending background information each student provides on the Letter of Recommendation request form.
 Students include background information like their favorite extracurriculars, contributions to the community, or challenges they have overcome.
 It is helpful information for the Recommender to put character strengths into context.
 After VolunteerCrowd receives the Recommender’s response, we send the Letter of Recommendation to Parchment for final delivery.
 That’s it!